Access Control Attacks

 | Parity Wallet | 2017 | $30M stolen + $280M permanently frozen |

-Back in 2017, Parity Technologies (founded by Ethereum co-founder Gavin Wood) launched a hugely popular multisig wallet solution.
+In 2017, Parity Technologies, founded by Ethereum co-founder Gavin Wood, offered a multisig wallet implementation.

 -